mist64/ccgmsterm/README.md

 In either case, the resulting file will be `build/ccgmsterm.prg`.

 ## Changelog

+### 2022-02-25: Future 0.1

+* Fixed timing for PAL in User Port and UP9600 drivers
+* Implemented XMODEM-1K
+	* protocol XMODEM-1K forces 1K on upload
+	* any XMODEM protocol will accept 1K blocks on download
+* XMODEM-CRC autodetect on upload
+	* protocols XMODEM-CRC/-1K will force CRC on download
+	* any XMODEM protocol will accept CRC on upload

 ### 2020-12-08: v2021 final
 * Punter stack and Unlisted dialer bugs have been eliminated